LukasGrebe/ha-addons/ebusd-edge/README.md

 ### Updating the Edge add-on

-To update eBUSd to latest sources only: **Supervisor → Dashboard → eBUSd Edge → Rebuild**
+To update eBUSd binary to latest sources only:

+**Supervisor → Dashboard → eBUSd Edge → Rebuild**

-To update the `edge` version of the add-on, you will need to uninstall and re-install the add-on.
+To fully update the add-on, you will need to uninstall and re-install the add-on.

 ⚠️ Make sure to backup your config as the procedure will not save this for you.

 **Steps**

-- Backup config from: **Supervisor → Dashboard → eBUSd Edge → Configuration → ⋮ → Edit in YAML → Copy config**
+- Backup config: **Supervisor → Dashboard → eBUSd Edge → Configuration → ⋮ → Edit in YAML → Copy config**

 - Uninstall: **Supervisor → Dashboard → eBUSd Edge → Uninstall**

 - Refresh repo: **Supervisor → Add-on store → ⋮ → Reload**

 - Re-install: **Supervisor → Add-on store → eBUSd Edge → Install**

 - Restore config to: **Supervisor → Dashboard → eBUSd Edge → Configuration → ⋮ → Edit in YAML → Paste config**